alexandrosanat/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-In this project, you will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, I use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

 ### Files used
 washington.csv